cxl-micron-reskit/famfs/README.md

 Here are a few more details on the operation of famfs

-* Only the Master node (the node that created a famfs file system) can create files
+* Only the Master node (the node that created a famfs file system) can create files.
+  (It may be possible to relax or remove this limitation in future version of famfs.)
 * Files are pre-allocated; famfs never does allocate-on-write
     - This means you can't ignore the fact that it is famfs when creating files
     - The famfs cli provides create and cp functions to create a fully-alllocated file,